 It’s hands-down the best poncho, especially if you’re on a tight budget.

 But let’s not forget about…

-Military ponchos (or ponchos that are made according to military specifications (mil-spec)) are the most solid ones you can get.
+Military ponchos are some of the most solid ones you can get.

 Usually, they’re real cheap, too.